CDCgov/prime-reportstream/prime-router/docs/docs-deprecated/how-to-onboard-a-sender.md

 ### Testing in Production

 Testing in production should be done with real patient data and the sender in “testing” mode.
-Testing mode means that the Customer Status is set to “testing” if using one of the three master schemas or the schema is defaulting a processing mode code of “T”.
+Testing mode means that the Customer Status is set to “testing” if using one of the three main schemas or the schema is defaulting a processing mode code of “T”.
 This ensures that files sent to the ReportStream production endpoint will not move into a STLT production system.
 Working with the identified receiver send the production testing files to their preferred environment.
 Once the receiver has validated the testing files, the sender can be moved to full production mode.